 ii The Swiss Ordinance against Excessive Compensation

-The Swiss Ordinance against Excessive Compensation (the Ordinance), which entered into effect on 1 January 2014, introduced additional shareholders' rights that may be used by activist shareholders of listed companies.2 The most prominent elements of the Ordinance are the binding say-on-pay votes on directors and executive management compensation.
+The Swiss Ordinance against Excessive Compensation (the Ordinance), which entered into effect on 1 January 2014, introduced additional shareholders' rights that may be used by activist shareholders of listed companies.
+With the entry into effect of the Swiss Corporate Law Reform Bill the Ordinance will become part of the CO.
+The most prominent elements of the Ordinance are the binding say-on-pay votes on directors and executive management compensation.
 Further, the Ordinance limits the term of office of board members of listed companies to one year, thus abolishing the staggered board structure many companies used as a defence mechanism.
 The Ordinance gives shareholders the right to elect the members of the board's compensation committee directly and obliges certain pension funds to exercise their voting rights with respect to certain agenda items; in particular, the election of the members of the board and the chair of the board, and the compensation of the directors and the executive management.
 The Ordinance further provides that any institutional representation of shareholders can be done only through an independent proxy elected annually at the shareholders' meeting, and no longer through a company representative.

 iii The Swiss Financial Market Infrastructure Act, the Swiss Financial Market Infrastructure Ordinance, the Financial Market Infrastructure Ordinance of FINMA and the Takeover Ordinance